sprugman/screentime/readme.md

  - mostly static – only dynamic bit is the list of available files
  - php for now, should be easy to create other kinds of servers – node, python, etc.
+ - replace with python -m SimpleHTTPServer? or http-server for node? http://stackoverflow.com/questions/12905426/faster-alternative-to-pythons-simplehttpserver

 ### capture viewer